stasadeus/yandex_practicum_data_science_eng/README.md

-## Repository of a graduate of the School of Data Analysis of Yandex (Yandex.Practicum) in the profession "Specialist in Data Science".
+## Repository of a graduate of the Yandex.Practicum course in the profession "Specialist in Data Science".
 This repository contains projects completed during training at Yandex.Practicum for the profession "Data Analyst" / "Data Science Specialist":

 | Project name          | Description                 | Libraries used  |